Updated: January 11, 2021 at 11:03AM

 Contact Tracing, Quarantine, Isolation

 The CRU’s contact tracing strategy is integral to keeping our community healthy.
-The CRU team includes nine contact tracers trained to identify high-risk or close contacts, provide timely notifications, facilitate testing, and offer guidance on quarantining or self-isolating to prevent further transmission.
+The CRU team includes contact tracers trained to identify high-risk or close contacts, provide timely notifications, facilitate testing, and offer guidance on quarantining or self-isolating to prevent further transmission.

 Our contact tracing strategy allows our contact tracers to: